 - 1 tablespoon maple syrup

-- Add the almond milk, pumpkin purée, maple syrup, vanilla, cinnamon, ginger, nutmeg, cloves and salt to the pan.
+- Add the almond milk, pumpkin purée, maple syrup, vanilla, pumpkin spice blend and salt to the pan.
 Whisk in the optional arrowroot starch or cornstarch.
 Pour the mixture into a stand blender and blend for a minute or two, until the components are blended together and the drink is nice and creamy.
 (You can alternatively use an immersion blender, but I had much better results with my stand blender.)

 - Pour the mixture back into your pan and gently rewarm on the stove, then pour it into a mug.
 Top with totally optional whipped coconut cream and/or garnish with totally optional cinnamon stick or star of anise.

 - To make the coconut whipped cream: Pull out the chilled can of coconut milk and mixing bowl.
 Open the can of coconut milk and scoop the solid coconut cream into the chilled bowl (you can use the remaining coconut water in smoothies).
 Using an electric hand mixer, beat the cream until fluffy and smooth.
 Add the maple syrup, vanilla extract and cinnamon and gently blend again to combine.
 Use the coconut cream immediately or cover and store in the fridge for later (it will be soft at room temperature and more firm when cold).

-*I used Califia Farms brand almond milk (my favorite).
+*I used Califia Farms brand almond milk.
 Feel free to substitute your milk of choice for the almond milk.
 Keep in mind, however, that this drink’s nutrition information and allergen contents depends mostly on the milk you use—if you want a nut-free drink, choose a nut-free milk, etc.

 More spiced pumpkin treats: gluten-free pumpkin oat pancakes, vegan pumpkin pecan scones and maple-sweetened pumpkin muffins.